RichardKavanagh/c-modern-approach-solutions/2-c-fundamentals/exercises/04/README.md

 ###  Solution

-See 1.c
+See 4.c

-Output is random or default to 0 for uninitialized variables
+Output is random or defaults to 0 for uninitialized variables

 ```
 0